 On the other hand, angioplasty or also known as a percutaneous coronary intervention is a procedure where a balloon is used to open an artery that has become narrowed or blocked by deposits in the wall.
 The interventionist inserts a catheter through the groin (femoral vein) or antecubital vein, up to the site of the blockage.
 A small metal stent is then permanently placed in the artery to help keep the artery open.

 Nursing checklist: preparations before the procedure

 It is the physician or the interventionist role to explain the procedure for coronary angiogram or angioplasty.
 However, it is the nurses’ role to evaluate and make sure that the significant others, or the patient before the angiogram, fully understand the procedure.
 If the significant others and the patient still have hesitations, concerns, and questions, refer them to their attending physician.

 So as a nurse, what is your checklist before the procedure?

 - Secure written informed consent.
 Make sure to let the patient sign the consent before sedative medication is given.

 - Prepare all the needed forms (depending on the hospital protocol)

 - Routine vital signs must be obtained before the procedure.

 - Allergies should be assessed, especially seafood, iodine, radiopaque dyes, or any drug allergy.
-Coronary angiogram and angioplasty are procedures that use contrast media like dye.
-Make sure to inform the physician if patient have allergies.
-The client are usually pre-medicated with antihistamines and corticosteroids to avoid allergic reactions.
+Coronary angiogram and angioplasty are procedures that use contrast media like a dye.
+Make sure to inform the physician if the patient has allergies.
+The client is usually pre-medicated with antihistamines and corticosteroids to avoid allergic reactions.